 4. Try Out a Marketplace to Find New Projects

-One great way to find work is through online marketplaces.
+One great way to find work for your consulting business is through online marketplaces.
 Marketplaces match job opportunities with freelancers.
 Typically, you will fill out a profile, search for jobs, and then apply for the ones you want.
 Once you have a profile, companies can also search for you.
 If you match their desired skill criteria, they may reach out to you with a project proposal.
 Marketplaces are a helpful place to show off your skills and gain new work.
 Once you connect with a client, you can finalize rate and contract terms before starting the job.

 5. Don’t be Afraid to Ask for a Recommendation

 Taking advantage of the connections you’ve already established in your career is another tactic to keep in mind.
 If you’ve taken the time to build strong relationships with clients, make use of them by asking for a recommendation.
-When a client refers you to someone else, it not only leads to new work bit it also lends credibility to your business.
+When a client refers you to someone else, it not only leads to new work bit it also lends credibility to your consulting business.